-The DOE Exascale Computing Project (ECP) is pleased to sponsor a webinar presented by Sameer Shende of the University of Oregon on the TAU Performance System.
-The webinar will take place on Wednesday, November 8, at 1:00 pm ET.
+The DOE Exascale Computing Project (ECP) is pleased to have sponsored a webinar presented by Sameer Shende of the University of Oregon on the TAU Performance System.
+The webinar took place on Wednesday, November 8, at 1:00 pm ET.
+You will find the presentation materials including the slides and video below.

 Abstract: The complex nature of HPC platforms and the application development environment, combining multiple languages, programming paradigms, hardware, and compilers, make effective performance engineering a challenging task.
 To meet the needs of computational scientists in performance engineering their codes, we present a webinar on the TAU Performance System.